Trace your agents

 ## Agent tracing APIs

 The following sections describe each top-level tracing function and the arguments it accepts.
-Use them to instrument the session, turn, LLM call, and tool call layers of the data model described in the previous section.
+Use them to instrument the conversation, turn, LLM call, and tool call layers of the data model described in the previous section.

 Weave exposes the following top-level functions.
 Each function returns an object that works as a context manager (using `with` in Python, or `try/finally` in TypeScript) or that you can close manually by calling `.end()`.

-### Start a session
+### Start a conversation

 <Tabs>